 - Situations in which the baby is ‘stuck’ in the birth canal due to a size mismatch between the mother’s pelvis and the baby’s head (cephalopelvic disproportion) or because the baby is much larger than average for their gestational age (macrosomia).

 - Prolonged or arrested labor, wherein the baby either moves too slowly down the birth canal or doesn’t progress down the canal.
-The contractions of labor place pressure on the baby’s head; exposure to contractions for too long can cause the head to be compressed, which in turn can compromise blood flow to certain parts of the brain.
+The contractions of labor place pressure on the baby’s head.
+Consequently, exposure to contractions for too long can cause the head to be compressed, which in turn can compromise blood flow to certain parts of the brain.

-Birth injury caused by prematurity
+Birth injury and prematurity

 Medical staff should screen for risk factors that can cause or contribute to premature birth in order to provide interventions that can prevent premature birth.